Asia Today: S. Korea sees virus jump, urges more vigilance

-SEOUL, South Korea South Korea reported 103 new virus cases Friday, one of its biggest daily jumps in months, as officials express concerned that infections are getting out of control in cities as people increasingly venture out in public.
+SEOUL, Korea, Republic Of — South Korea reported 103 new virus cases Friday, one of its biggest daily jumps in months, as officials express concerned that infections are getting out of control in cities as people increasingly venture out in public.

 Eighty-three of the new cases were from the densely populated Seoul metropolitan area, where health authorities have struggled to stem transmissions from various sources and groups, including churches, nursing homes, schools and workers.
 Infections were also reported in other major cities such as Busan, Gwangju and Ulsan.